On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Introduction

 \section{Introduction}

 The vast majority of mathematical programming applications assumes deterministic, static data.
 However, real world problems almost always include some \emph{uncertain parameters}.
-One such problem is electric power generation where energy demand is highly uncertain at the time of generation.
-Moreover, for hydro/wind plants, the amount of future water/wind inflows is uncertain.
+One such problem is supply chain management where product demand is highly uncertain, while electric power generation problem is another example where energy demand, water/wind inflow are possible uncertain factors at the time of generation.
 It has been traditionally difficult to predict such uncertainties with high accuracy, however, with the existence of substantial historical data and advances in big data analytics, it is becoming possible to model uncertainty by fitting accurate probability distributions over uncertain parameters.
 A critical part of being able to exploit the available data is to be able to model optimization problems by taking uncertainty into account, which is the case in \emph{stochastic programming}.
 Such models provide very useful information to decision-makers, yielding solutions that are hedged against future uncertainty.
 Stochastic programming has numerous applications in areas such as scheduling, production planning, supply chain management, energy, finance, manufacturing, healthcare, and natural resources \citep{wallace-ziemba:05}.

 The most widely applied stochastic programming models involve two main decision stages.
 In \emph{two-stage stochastic programs}, the first-stage decisions have to be made before observing random outcomes of uncertain parameters, while the second-stage decisions are made after all the uncertainty has been revealed.
 However, in the majority of practical problems, the planning horizon has more than two decision stages and the uncertainty is revealed gradually over time.